ishworii/Post_API_fastapi/README.md

 - **User Management**: User sign-up, login, and access control for creating/updating/deleting posts.
 - **Post Management**: Get all posts, get a single post, create, update, and delete posts.
 - **Token Expiry**: Tokens expire after 30 minutes by default, ensuring enhanced security.
+- **Like/Dislike**: Authenticated users can like and dislike posts.
+- **Commenting**: Authenticated users can comment on posts.
+- **WebSocket for Notifications**: Authenticated users receive real-time notifications for new comments (see #TODO for planned enhancements).

 ## Prerequisites